sparkfun/SparkFun_Artemis/Bootloader/readme.md

 * Artemis_Bootloader_v10.bin - the ABL, starts at 0xC000
 * example1_blink.ino.bin - An example sketch to blink the LED.
 This shows code has been loaded but will be overwritten with new sketches.

-For more information on the Artemis Bootloader see the Artemis Bootloader sketch in the SparkFun_BL directory in this repo.
+For more information on the Artemis Bootloader see the Artemis Bootloader in the [Arduino_Apollo3 repo](https://github.com/sparkfun/Arduino_Apollo3/tree/master/bootloaders/artemis/!artemis_svl).

-The SBL is configured based on the documents from Ambiq.
-See \AmbiqSuite-Rel2.x.x\docs\secure_bootloader\ for how to modify the SBL/info0 image.
+The ASB is configured based on the documents from Ambiq (Ambiq calls it the secure bootloader or SBL).
+See \AmbiqSuite-Rel2.x.x\docs\secure_bootloader\ for how to modify the info0 image.

 * Run the bootloader at 921600bps: --u0 0x1C299c0
 * Currently pin 47 is used for BOOTLOAD: --gpio 0x2f